openSUSE/news-o-o/_posts/2012-11-20-opensuse-at-linuxcon.markdown

 ## Conclusion

 Now we have so many things to share, many good memories and so much enthusiasm to pass to you openSUSE community people.
 But let's keep it short: LinuxCon is one of the best experiences that a Linux fan/developer/user etc can get.
-Motivational speeches, enthusiastic people talking about open software and hardware, workshops from top-tier developers around the world, literally **EVERYTHING** about Linux and itâ€™s derivatives.
+Motivational speeches, enthusiastic people talking about open software and hardware, workshops from top-tier developers around the world, literally **EVERYTHING** about Linux and it’s derivatives.
 Embedded devices and yocto were probably most visible.
 All we can say its that going to LinuxCon was a dream that became true for us!!

 [Here you can find photos of the conference](https://plus.google.com/photos/114050975028455021748/albums/5807999003949295585?authkey=CIfb5uLC0rWhZQ) and [here are some more](http://www.flickr.com/photos/13825348@N03/sets/72157632014371035/).